isabella232/training-workshop/instructions/part-1-student-demos.md

 Watch [this part 1 demo sample](https://drive.google.com/file/d/1-OoiBHoG5pRgiiycGiOkCsc18KDgr91A/view?usp=sharing) for an example of the demo content and flow.

 # Demo Framework and Talking points
+Use the framework and talking points below to deliver a short demo of what you've learned in the Part 1.
+Feel free to elaborate on any areas you are comfortable speaking about in more detail.

 - Review where Octopus fits into the software delivery process using the [big picture diagram](https://drive.google.com/file/d/1dUnmEF3gzceel4xm4J4eCtASeZa4Cd4f/view)
 - Show the main portal dashboard, highlighting which releases are deployed to which environments
 - Drill down to the project dashboard, again showing which releases are deployed to which environments